 During Fall 2016, DMATS adopted the 2045 Long-Range Transportation Plan (LRTP).
-Efforts in FY 2021 are focused on maintaining DMATS 2045 Long-Range Transportation Plan (LRTP) and start developing DMATS draft 2050 Long-Range Transportation Plan (LRTP).
+Efforts in FY 2022 are focused on maintaining DMATS 2050 Long-Range Transportation Plan (LRTP) and start updating the Travel Demand Forecast Model.

-- To maintain the LRTP and to collect, update, analyze, and provide transportation data (e.g. socioeconomic, land use, travel) information to be used in the metropolitan planning process.

-- Continue development of DMATS Geographic Information System (GIS).

-- DMATS staff will also be involved in the coordination and collection of data on an as needed basis with each of the three DOTS.

-- Staff will assist in integrating LRTP with state wide plans developed by the State DOTs.

-- Update existing DMATs model
+- To maintain the LRTP and to collect, update, analyze, and provide transportation data (e.g. socio-economic, land use, travel) information to be used in the metropolitan planning process. - Continue development of DMATS Geographic Information System (GIS). - DMATS staff will also be involved in the coordination and collection of data on an as needed basis with each of the three DOTS. - Staff will assist in integrating LRTP with state wide plans developed by the State DOTs. - Update existing DMATs model - Approve and Adopt DMATS 2050 Long-Range Transportation Plan (LRTP)

-- Have socioeconomic data projected to 2050.

-- Develop projects for LRTP

-- Work on draft Safety and Security chapter

-- Work on Community Profile chapter

-- Work on Transportation Network chapters

-- Work on Project Prioritization chapter

-- Work on financial chapter

-- Work on environmental chapter

-- Ensure the region's Long-Range Planning process addresses the federal transportation planning factors (continuous). - Develop policy directions for the DMATS region's 2050 Long Range Transportation Plan. - Assess impact of policy choices on regional transportation system, land use, development and the financial capacity to guide decision making (continuous). - Process amendments to LRTP 2045 as necessary (as needed). - Travel Demand Model will be maintained and updated (continuous). - Perform model runs and analyses and produce reports (continuous). - Alter transportation networks as necessary to reflect current and anticipated results (as needed). - Assess data requirements to support potential model enhancements (as needed). - Evaluate potential STBG and Transportation Alternative projects (continuous). - Coordinate all model improvement/update efforts with the Iowa DOT, Systems Planning Bureau (as needed). - Monitor the local land use plans and their implementations as they impact development on the metro area transportation system (as needed). - Facilitate efforts by the Iowa DOT looking at concerns regarding corridor management implemented through local land use plans (as needed).
+- Updating, developing, and completing the LRTP, as it is due 10/13/21. - Ensure the region's Long-Range Planning process addresses the federal transportation planning factors (continuous). - Develop policy directions for the DMATS region's 2050 Long Range Transportation Plan. - Assess impact of policy choices on regional transportation system, land use, development and the financial capacity to guide decision making (continuous). - Process amendments to LRTP 2045 as necessary (as needed). - Travel Demand Model will be maintained and updated (continuous). - Perform model runs and analyses and produce reports (continuous). - Alter transportation networks as necessary to reflect current and anticipated results (as needed). - Assess data requirements to support potential model enhancements (as needed). - Coordinate all model improvement/update efforts with the Iowa DOT, Systems Planning Bureau (as needed). - Monitor the local land use plans and their implementations as they impact development on the metro area transportation system (as needed). - Facilitate efforts by the Iowa DOT looking at concerns regarding corridor management implemented through local land use plans (as needed). - Stay current on efforts at the federal and state levels to identify methods for integrating the environmental process with the transportation planning process (continuous). - Work with other MPOs to identify methods for early incorporation of environmental analysis into the project planning process (as needed). - Assist with other studies and projects recommended in DMATS 2045 LRTP (continuous). - Participate in Mississippi River Trail (MRT) development as a member of Iowa's MRT Executive Committee (as needed).

-- Stay current on efforts at the federal and state levels to identify methods for integrating the environmental process with the transportation planning process (continuous). - Work with other MPOs to identify methods for early incorporation of environmental analysis into the project planning process (as needed). - Assist with other studies and projects recommended in DMATS 2045 LRTP (continuous). - Update the Tri State Trail Plan and work to integrate the metropolitan bicycle and pedestrian facilities with regional and statewide plans and facilities (completed by fall of 2020). - Participate in Mississippi River Trail (MRT) development as a member of Iowa's MRT Executive Committee (as needed). - Will participate on Dubuque Area chamber of commerce's Transportation group (continuous). - Help in developing and maintaining evacuation plan for the DMATS area for the future (as needed). - Continue to work on planning elements issues of the DMATS 2045 LRTP and create annual performance measures report (continuous). - Continue to work with DOT staff in developing safety performance measures and adaptation of MPO safety targets, Bridge and Pavement conditions on the National Highway Systems (NHS) and Freight performance on the NHS (continuous).
+- Will participate on Dubuque Area chamber of commerce's Transportation group (continuous). - Help in developing and maintaining evacuation plan for the DMATS area for the future (as needed). - Continue to work on planning elements issues of the DMATS 2050 LRTP and create annual performance measures report (continuous). - Continue to work with DOT and Transit staff in developing safety performance measures and adaptation of MPO safety targets, Bridge and Pavement conditions on the National Highway Systems (NHS) Freight performance on the NHS and Transit Asset Management (TAM) (continuous).